wangyuefan21/introduction2RelationalJoins/README.md

 Evi | class 2
 John | class 3

-`score` has all the students' test score.
+`score` has all the students' test scores.
 ```
 -- Insert Data
 INSERT INTO score